-- Response by regional DEQ Division of Water Quality and an NCEM area coordinator - b.
-On scene efforts by Federal, State and local personnel towards rescue of endangered persons, containment of the spill, recovery of oil or product, and an appropriate assessment of potentially adverse environmental consequences - c.
+- a.
+Response by regional NCDEQ Division of Water Quality and an NCEM area coordinator - b.
+On the scene efforts by federal, state and local personnel towards rescue of endangered persons, containment of the spill, recovery of oil or product, and an appropriate assessment of potentially adverse environmental consequences - c.
 Notifications per the "Oil/Petroleum Spill" checklist - d.
 Alert SERT Agencies - e.
-Alert ETAG

-- f.
-Additional response to the situation will be dictated by circumstances - A medium oil spill involves: - a.
+Alert ETAG - f.
+An additional response to the situation will be dictated by circumstances - A medium oil spill involves: - a.
 Release of between 10,000 and 100,000 gallons in the marine or coastal waters; or - b.
 Between 1,000 and 10,000 gallons in the inland waters.